 There are more than many ways to achieve the smart casual territory, you just have to swap the regular ensemble with something casual or vice versa.

 Assembling your apparel pieces in different shades of a single color will make you look smart and casual.
 Darker colors are the formal go to whereas the lighter tones are considered to be a bit casual.
-Pair a black t-shirt along with a grey chino, a black biker jacket, and black suede boots.
+Pair a black t-shirt along with a grey chino, one of your best biker jackets, and black suede boots.

 Tone Down The Friction